-Analysts don’t tend to get along with Drivers, because they often represent two extremes of personalities – one drives things forward without hesitation, while the other one tends to analyse and plan, making careful decisions.
+Analysts don’t tend to get along with Drivers, because they often represent two extremes of personalities – one drives things forward without hesitation, while the other one tends to analyze and plan, making careful decisions.

-Analysts’ strength lies in attention to details.
+Analysts’ strength lies in attention to detail.
 They literally see every small thing that other types of customers miss, even if it’s not relevant.
 They also tend to be perfectionists – they set up a high level of standards, and they want stuff to be PERFECT!

 Their biggest weakness is that they tend to overanalyze, which may hold them back from making a decision (but once they take a course, they’re unlikely to change it).
 They don’t like to be rushed, and can be moody, critical, and have a negative attitude.

-How to sell to Analysts?
+How to Sell to Analysts

 - Speak with data – Analysts don’t like beautiful words and unfulfilled, marketing promises.
 Show them the data on how your product or service helped one of your customers to convince them to buy.

-- Expect long sales process – Analysts are slow decision makers.
+- Expect long sales process – Analysts are slow decision-makers.
 Give them some time to make up their mind, and prepare for advanced questions (probably the ones you’ve never heard before).

 - Avoid putting too much pressure – since they tend to be indecisive, it’s important to give them enough time to process information.
 Instead of rushing them, make sure that all their questions are covered.

-- Help them to get off the details – since Analysts love to analyze, they can focus on irrelevant details – if they do, help them gently to get back on the track.
+- Help them to get off the details – since Analysts love to analyze, they can focus on irrelevant details – if they do, help them gently to get back on track.

-How to treat Analysts in customer service?
+How to Treat Analysts in Customer Service

 - Prepare for detailed questions – it’s very likely that an Analyst will skip most common questions and proceed to advanced details.
-And sometimes even experienced customer service agents won’t know the answers.
+And sometimes even experienced agents won’t know the answers.
 In that case, make sure to promise an answer, look for it, and contact the Analyst with a follow-up.